Jeansen/cdmn/README.md

 Install Perl library Filesys::Df with `sudo apt-get install libfilesys-df-perl`

 Then clone this repository to a place of your liking and set the resource `URxvt*perl-lib`.
 For instance, put  this in your .Xresources file: `URxvt*perl-lib: /home/<username>/.urxvt/` and load the changes with `xrdb -load ~/.Xresources`.
-Then put a symlink in `~/.urxvt` with `ln -s /path/to/git-project/cdmn ~/.urxvt/cdmn`.
+Then create the folder `mkdir ~/.urxvt` and put a symlink in it `ln -s /path/to/git-project/cdmn ~/.urxvt/cdmn`.

-From now on you can call rxvt with `urxvt -pe cdmn`.
+Now, when you call rxvt with `urxvt -pe cdmn`.
 Make sure you update the git clone on a regular basis to enjoy new features and improved stability.

 Of course you can have the extension loaded automatically by adding the resource `URxvt*perl-ext-common: cdmn`